lafita/qs-align/README.md

 ### How does the algorithm work?

-The algorithm is fully described and tested in *Chapter 4* of *Lafita A. Assessment of protein assembly prediction in CASP12 & Conformational dynamics of integrin α‐I domains.
+The algorithm is fully described and tested in *Chapter 4* of

+>Lafita A. Assessment of protein assembly prediction in CASP12 & Conformational dynamics of integrin α‐I domains.
 ETH Zürich.
-2017;99.* (available at: https://doi.org/10.3929/ethz-a-010863273).
+2017;99.
+Available at: https://doi.org/10.3929/ethz-a-010863273

 The original [pull request](https://github.com/biojava/biojava/pull/571) with the source code of the algorithm also contains an extensive description of the method.

 ### Download